Gas supply shocks, uncertainty and price setting: evidence from Italian firms: Introduction

 \paragraph{Related literature.}

 We draw from a vast literature about macroeconomic outcomes of energy related shocks.
 A large number of papers study the macroeconomic effects of oil shocks \citep{hamilton1983oil, kilian2009not, caldara2019oil, conflitti2019oil, kilian2022oil}.
-Our work is closely related to the recent papers which study the effect of gas price and supply shocks, focusing on the recent inflationary surge in European economies. \cite{alessandri2025natural} identify a natural gas supply shock using daily news on European gas market as an instrument. \cite{boeck2025natural} and \cite{lopez2025pass} estimate the pass through to inflation of gas price shocks. \cite{adolfsen2024gas} use a BVAR framework to identify shocks driving the natural gas market in the EU.
-They document that the pass through is heterogeneous depending on the shock type. \cite{guntner2024sudden} study the effect of recent supply disruptions in natural gas supply in the German market. \cite{casoli2024energy} study the interaction between oil/gas shocks and their effects on inflation in the Euro area.
-With respect to those authors, we focus on firm level expectations and price setting behavior.
+Our work is closely related to the recent papers which study the effect of gas supply shocks, focusing on the recent inflationary surge in European economies. \cite{alessandri2025natural} identify a natural gas supply shock using daily news on European gas market as an instrument.
+An similar approach is used by \cite{colombo2025understanding}, which also identify a gas demand shocks for the US and for the Euro Area by exploiting anomalies in temperature variations. \cite{boeck2025natural} identify a gas supply shock for the Euro Area by using a combination of sign and zero restrictions, while \cite{lopez2025pass} use sign and narrative restriction.
+Both of them estimate the pass through of gas supply shocks to inflation. \cite{adolfsen2024gas} use a BVAR with sign and narrative restrictions to identify shocks driving the natural gas market in the EU.
+They document that the pass through is heterogeneous, and depends on type of gas related shocks hitting the economy.
+Additionally, they document the presence of non-linearities related to labor market tightness.
+Similarly, \cite{guntner2024sudden} evaluate the effects of natural gas supply and demand shocks and study the effect of recent natural gas supply disruptions in the German market. \cite{casoli2024energy} study the interaction between oil/gas shocks and their effects on inflation in the Euro area.
+Most of these studies evaluate the pass through of supply distruptions on inflation by looking at the effects on HICP and its components.
+We instead study how firm rect to the shock in terms of their pricing strategies by using the reported annual rate of changes in their prices.
+Finally, \cite{granziera2025five} study the effect of natural gas supply disruptions on the first moment of firms’ inflation expectations.
+We extend their analysis to the second moment.